What to expect

 The Jodrell Bank Discovery Centre has a number of outdoor exhibits and activities.

 Since this is outside, please bring appropriate clothes in case the weather is inclement.
-If the weather is severe and you wish to do a different activity, please speak to a member of staff on the day.

 Our outdoor exhibits include:

 - The Telescope Pathway: Follow the path around the base of the Lovell telescope.
 Information boards along the way tell the story of the construction of the Lovell telescope and provide information about some of the objects it observes.
 If you wish to follow this activity, the Telescope Path section in the worksheets contains a puzzle for children to complete.

 - Outdoor interactive exhibits: Find out more about Jupiter’s rotation and storms, plus experiment with gravity just like Galileo!
 (NB: the ‘vortex’ exhibit is only available in the warm summer months).

 - The Whispering Dishes: These demonstrate, using sound, how the curved shape of the Lovell telescope amplifies faint signals (please note the Lovell telescope is not actually detecting sound, but radio waves – a form of electromagnetic radiation, similar to light).